 Private Voice IV demands a high level of proficiency and accuracy from the singer.
 In this class, students will focus on vocal precision and dexterity.
-Students will work with their private instructor on honing and synthesizing all skills accumulated thus far, and further develop their unique artistic voice.
-Prerequisites: MTH 344
+Students will work with their private

 MTH 335 | Rock, Pop + Other Genres [2 credits]

 In this class, students will apply their knowledge of musical theatre performance to a variety of music genres and songs not originally written for musical theatre.
 Students will experience performing in a concert setting, further hone their microphone technique, and record a highquality demo of a non-musical theatre song in the school's Advanced Production Lab.
 Prerequisites: MTH 159 and MTH 256